 As more and more local businesses grasp the importance of SEO, ranking well in the search engine results pages (SERPs) will naturally become harder.
 As striving towards search success becomes more competitive, understanding how to dominate the SERPs becomes all the more valuable.

-In this article, we’ll explore the most important factors for ranking—in both the Local Pack and the localized organic results—based on the data from this 2021’s Local Search Ranking Factors survey from Whitespark.
-We’ll also highlight how these results have changed over time, and discuss which tasks you should focus your energy on in the year ahead.
+In this article, we’ll explore the most important factors for ranking—in both the Local Pack and the localized organic results—based on data from the 2023 Local Search Ranking Factors Report from Whitespark.
+We’ll also highlight how these results have changed over time, and discuss which tasks you should focus your energy on.

 Where does this data come from?
 The Local Search Ranking Factors survey has been conducted near-annually since David Mihm kicked it off in 2008, with Whitespark taking over in 2017.
 The survey polls around 50 local SEO experts for their opinions on the most important actions and factors for local business rankings.